 Despite the fact, changing is difficult yet with authority and company leadership it's possible to accomplish.
 All other ways across or attempts to fast the changes in a company without a groundwork on culture first are pointless.

 After achieving a strong culture, you will have full-scale options for further steps and use the body of knowledge for management changes.

-The bigger your call center, the more efforts you need to put into implementing changes.
+The bigger your call center, the more effort you need to put into implementing changes.
 For instance, changing a call center with 250+ is much more difficult than in call centers with 30 seats.